jnktsj/DNApi/README.md

 during a computation.
 In the default setting, the program makes the directory in the current directory.

-## DNApi API
+## API
 You can access the adapter prediction algorithm once you import `dnapilib.apred` in your python program. `adapterPrediction` is the core function for adapter prediciton.
-It takes four arguments, a FASTQ file, filtering ratio, k-mer size, and subsampling read count.
+It takes four arguments: FASTQ file name, filtering ratio, k-mer size, and subsampling read count.
 As the result, `adapterPrediction` returns the list of tuples containing predicted 3′ adapters and the assembly scores.
-The returned list is sorted by scores.
+The returned list is sorted by the scores.

 ```python
 from dnapilib.apred import adapterPrediction